MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/model/services/updateUserProfileThunk/README.md

-#  `updateProfileData` Thunk Documentation
+#  `updateUserProfileThunk` Thunk Documentation

-The `updateProfileData` thunk is an asynchronous action responsible for updating profile data on the server.
+The `updateUserProfileThunk` thunk is an asynchronous action responsible for updating profile data on the server.
 It validates the profile data, performs an API call to update the data, and manages potential errors during the process.
 ## Parameters
 This thunk does not require any parameters, except `thunkApi`.
 The thunk uses the current state to fetch profile data and validate it.